Künstlerhaus am Lenbachplatz

 How long should I spend visiting?

-Photography policies can vary, so it is best to check for any signs or ask staff regarding their specific rules about taking photos.
+Photography policies may vary by exhibition, so it is best to check on-site for any restrictions.

 Can I buy tickets online?